aamanrebello/HTVTC-Testing-Framework/README.md

 3. Kullback-Leibler divergence (KLD)
 4. Jensen-Shannon divergence (JSD).

-Note that in `DNN_HTVTC.ipynb` and `CNN_HTVTC.ipynb`, the loss function used is the implementation of categorical cross-entropy built into Keras (documentation [here](https://www.tensorflow.org/api_docs/python/tf/keras/losses/CategoricalCrossentropy)).
-This is because the neural networks are performing a multi-class classification.
+Note that in `DNN_HTVTC.ipynb` and `CNN_HTVTC.ipynb`, the metric used is the implementation of categorical cross-entropy built into Keras (documentation [here](https://www.tensorflow.org/api_docs/python/tf/keras/losses/CategoricalCrossentropy)).
+This choice of metric is due to the neural networks performing a multi-class classification.

 ## Traditional Hyperparameter Optimisation Techniques